raspberrypilearning/hello-world-editor/en/step_4.md

 --- task ---

 Functions need to be defined before you can call them.
-Look for the comment near the top of the **main.py** tab that says `# Put function definitions under here`.
+Look for the comment near the top of the **main.py** tab that says `# Function definitions`.

 Define a new function called `roll_dice()` that uses the `randint()` function, from the `random` library, to generate a random 'integer' (whole number) from 1 to 6 and output it to the screen.